Accept Google Pay payments using our APIs, and build your own payment form to have full control over the look and feel of your checkout page.

 Test and go live

-When you test with this card it will be masked to one of our test cards, so there are no charges to your card.
-Your test transactions show test card details of the same brand in your Customer Area.
+When you test with a real card, it will be masked to one of our test cards, and your card will not be charged.
+In your Customer Area, your test transactions show test card details of the same brand.

-You can enrol your wallet in the Google Pay test card suite to use their test cards, which cover a limited number of scenarios.
-For example, you cannot test changes to your configuration in the
+- When testing with a wallet enrolled in the Google test card suite, you cannot test changes to your configuration in the

-To test 3D Secure 2, you can use American Express or Discover cards, which trigger 3D Secure 2 challenge flows in the test environment.
-You cannot use any other card brands or any of Google Pay's test cards to test 3D Secure 2.
+- To test 3D Secure 2, you can only use American Express or Discover cards, which trigger 3D Secure 2 challenge flows in the test environment.
+You cannot use any other card brands or any of Google Pay's test cards.

 Before you go live